KivinZ/DashDemo/README.md

 pip install dash-core-components

-## To create an docker environment
+## To create an docker environment and deploy on AWS
 https://www.phillipsj.net/posts/deploying-dash-to-elastic-beanstalk

 ## Freeze your library
 pip freeze > requirements.txt
+**remove any library with 'win' in it!** if you are using windows

+## Upload to AWS Elastik Beanstalk
+Rename your python code to application.py zip with requirements.txt